KyleFerrigan/Bin-Packing/README.txt

 6 21926: 621283 356791
 2 19779: 351725 628496

 With the unsorted files using the worst fit heuristic our results show it uses more files than the sorted decreasing worst fit heuristic.
+You can notice that it follows the insert schema when the earliest disk IDs used in the Unsorted method is reading the text file from top to bottom.
+With the Sorted method, we can avoid the unnessary wasted space by properly inserting the file sizes to appropiate disk IDs to maximize disk usage.